RootCNC/Root-Controller-ISO/docs/ElectricalSpec.md

 |VOH High-level output voltage (*2)|3.8|||V
 |VOL Low-level output voltage (*3)|||0.55|V

--   (*1) This parameter max the Root CNC controller extremely well suited to drive opto-isolated stepper motor drivers (special sauce)
+-   (*1) This parameter makes the Root CNC controller extremely well suited to drive opto-isolated stepper motor drivers (special sauce)
 -   (*2) – Over full operating specification and at max current draw (-32mA)
 -   (*3) – Over full operating specification and at max current draw (32mA)

 # MOSFET Isolation
 The Root Controller provides three MOSFET controller switches.
-These switches have their own dedicated input power supply and be driven from a separate PSU or the same PSU as `V` to allow for greater flexibility.
+These switches have their own dedicated input power supply and can be driven from a separate PSU or the same PSU as `V` to allow for greater flexibility.

 | **Parameter** | **Min** | **Typ** | **Max** |**Unit**|
 |--|--|--|--|--|